Rsync Tasks Screens

 Add and Edit Rsync Task Screens

-The Add Rsync Task and Edit Rsync Task screens display the same settings.
+The Add Rsync Task and Edit Rsync Task screens show the same settings.
+The sections below group settings by functional area.

 Source and Remote Options

-Source settings specify the location of the stored data to sync with a remote server, sets the user that performs the task, and the direction of the task (send or receive data).
+Source settings specify the location of the stored data to sync with a remote server, set the user that performs the task, and the direction of the task (send or receive data).
 The Remote settings specify the mode for the task and remote host connection information.
-Settings change base on the Rsync Mode selected (Module or SSH).
+Settings change based on the option (Module or SSH) set in Rsync Mode.

 Rsync Task Source and Remote Module Settings